measurement-kit/measurement-kit/doc/api/dns.md

 - *QueryTypeId::REVERSE_AAAA*: same as `REVERSE_A` except that here the input shall be a IPv6 address.

-Note that you can alternatively the query type as strong; e.g. the following would also work as expected:
+Note that you can also pass the query type as string; e.g. the following would also work as expected:

 ```C++